quanyang/percy-docs/docs/clients/ruby/capybara.md

 Percy::Capybara.snapshot(page, name: 'homepage (with dropdown clicked)')
 ```

 The `name` param can be any string that makes sense to you to identify the page state, it should just be unique and remain the same across builds.
 It is **required** if you are snapshotting a page multiple times with the same URL.

-## How it works

-The actual page rendering and diffing, which often can be very slow and computationally expensive, does _not_ happen in your tests.
-Instead, the `snapshot` method grabs a the current DOM structure, CSS, and the page's assets and uploads them to Percy.

-Percy then handles all the complexities of rendering the page in a modern browser (Firefox 38 ESR), taking a screenshot, generating a pixel-by-pixel visual diff compared to the last successful master build, setting the status of the GitHub Pull Request, etc. This is performed in our custom, parallelized rendering infrastructure—built specifically to support processing and storing hundreds or thousands of snapshots at the same time, as fast as your team and app size may need.

-This asset-centric architecture keeps the impact on your tests minimal—in most cases, the overhead for each snapshot in your tests is only a few milliseconds.
-Assets are also fingerprinted when uploaded, so they are only uploaded once.

 ## Troubleshooting

 ### Debug mode

-Run with the `PERCY_DEBUG=1` environment variable.
+Run with the `PERCY_DEBUG=1` environment variable to see what build resources and snapshots are being created for your build.

 ### WebMock/VCR users